patch/lingua-stem-unine-pm5/README.md

 - aggressive

-    By default, if there are multiple strenghs of stemmers, the light stemmers will be used.
-When `aggressive` is set to true, aggressive stemmers will be used if available.
+    By default, if there are multiple strengths of stemmers, a light stemmer will be used.
+When `aggressive` is set to true, an aggressive stemmer will be used if available.

     ```perl
     $stemmer->aggressive(1);
     ```

+    Czech and German have aggressive options.

 ## Methods